godotengine/godot-docs/classes/class_itemlist.rst

 |void| **set_item_language**\ (\ idx\: :ref:`int<class_int>`, language\: :ref:`String<class_String>`\ ) :ref:`🔗<class_ItemList_method_set_item_language>`

-Sets language code of item's text used for line-breaking and text shaping algorithms, if left empty current locale is used instead.
+Sets the language code of the text for the item at the given index to ``language``.
+This is used for line-breaking and text shaping algorithms.
+If ``language`` is empty, the current locale is used.

 .. rst-class:: classref-item-separator